Over the Wall (film): Production

 Lawes wrote the story based on the life of Sing Sing inmate Alabama Pitts, who became a professional athlete following his stint as a well-known athlete in the prison.
-It was picked up by Warner Brothers by August 1935 under the title The Comeback.
+It was picked up by Warner Bros.
+Pictures by August 1935 under the title The Comeback.
 In November 1935, James Cagney was hired to portray Pitts' character in the film with Lloyd Bacon directing.
-However, due to Cagney's lawsuit against Warner Brothers for breach of contract, the studio replaced him.
+However, due to Cagney's lawsuit against Warner Bros. for breach of contract, the studio replaced him.
 In April 1936, Dick Purcell was being considered for the role.
 Harry Sauber, Ben Markson, Tom Reed, and Jonathan Finn were initially working as screenplay writers as of June 1936.
 In July 1936, Ross Alexander was hired to replace Cagney as Pitts' character, but the role eventually went to Dick Foran.
 The film was titled Evidence during production, but was changed to Over the Wall in December 1937 before the film's release.